 - 6 slices bacon cooked and crumbled

-- Hard boil the eggs by placing in a large pot of water and bringing to a boil for 8 minutes.
-You can cook your bacon at this time too.
+Hard boil the eggs by placing in a large pot of water and bringing to a boil for 8 minutes.
+Cook your bacon during this time if needed.

-- Then add in the mayo, vinegar, mustard and sugar, mixing until combined.
-Mix in the minced jalapenos and bacon.
+Mash yolks with a fork, and add the mayonnaise, vinegar, mustard and sugar, mixing until combined.

-- Spoon the mixture in a large Ziplock bag.
-Cut a 1/4 inch hole in the corner, and gently squeeze the bag to fill each egg with the mixture.
+Cut a 1/4 inch hole in the corner of the bag.
+Gently squeeze the bag to fill the white halves.

 - Sprinkle with optional paprika.
 Serve and enjoy!